First Meeting With Our English Friends

 Without the pictures that my twin brother took from the English visit to our home, I would not remember a lot.

-The last day before leaving was a rainy day, and Josey asked her two big boys to do gardening work as my father was too weak to do anything yet.
+The last day before leaving was rainy, and Josey asked her two big boys to do gardening work as my father was too weak to do anything yet.
 We had hedges all around our garden.
 Wet leaves had fastened on their foreheads and arms, a burdensome task for boys of their age.
 Saying goodbye at the station was unbearable, and the house was very empty for a long time.
 My mother wrote in a letter to Josey that I didn’t smile for days after.

 Seeing John this summer 2018 in Copenhagen, we revisited some of the sights from their trip in 1962.
 I had the feeling that John was a refound brother to me.